Essential API

 fill!(m, -1) # Fill with sentinel value

-endThis pattern works because pool arrays are mutable views into the underlying storage.
+endThis pattern works because pool arrays share underlying storage with the pool.

 Pool Management